 Since they are so thin anyhow, it does not take much to force them into a new shape.
 Other aspects of the climate of a space can have an impact on a vinyl record disc’s structural integrity too, not least the humidity of a given room.

 A vinyl record disc can be sensitive to direct sunlight, also, so it is best to always replace a disc in its corresponding sleeve as soon as possible.
 The light can play tricks on the grooves of the disc, melting them and moulding them to another shape, or else blunting them entirely and erasing the details carved within.

-The same very much goes for the sleeve itself, in fact, as a sleeve’s exposure to direct sunlight or other light sources is one of the main reasons for them being weathered and bleached, such as those you might see at a yard sale or in a second hand store.
-Needless to say, then, that at every stage proper storage is vital.
+The same very much goes for the sleeve itself, in fact, as a sleeve’s exposure to direct sunlight or other light sources is one of the main reasons for them being weathered and bleached, such as those you might see at a yard sale or in a second-hand store.
+Needless to say, then, at every stage proper storage is vital.

 The first step would be to keep the records away from direct sunlight, much like a succulent.
 The heat, no matter how negligible it might feel to us humans, can have a significant impact on the structural integrity of a vinyl disc.